Check out these additional IPv6 Resources:

-First and formost, IPv6 shares many security vulnerabilities with IPv4.
-Just because IPv6 has IPsec mandated in extension headers does not prevent IPv6 from suffering the same security vulnerabilities in, for example, Application Layer attacks, Malware, Click-jacking, or Spyware.
+First and foremost, everyone must understand clearly that IPv6 shares many security vulnerabilities with IPv4.
+There have been many reports and tests that suggest some IPv6 networks automatically drop any IPv6 packet that has extension headers due to vulnerabilities found when using IPv6 extension headers.
+Just because IPv6 has IPsec offered in extension headers does not prevent IPv6 from suffering the same security vulnerabilities in, for example, Application Layer attacks, Malware, Click-jacking, or Spyware.
 That said, there are other areas network administrators need to watch out for.

 So where are the additional weaknesses?
-The answer is that, based on the security trends so far, the weaknesses are in several areas.
+The answer is that, based on the security trends as of the writing of this article, the weaknesses are in several areas.
 What we will do in this article is to discuss some of these vulnerabilities so that the reader can be more aware of what to tackle as they venture into IPv6.

 Users are finding that, with the near invisibility of IPv6 traffic in tunnels off their corporate networks, Quality of Service policies tuned to control IPv4 packet streams are as unaware of IPv6 as the firewalls.
 So it is easy for a user to download and install an IPv6 application and bypass any Quality of Service rules such as congestion control or throttling.
 With wide open access, uploading or downloading video and other bandwidth hungry files is easy with tools like µTorrent, Bitflu, BitTornado, BitTorrent 6, Bits on Wheels, Deluge, KTorrent, Opera, qBittorrent, TorrentFlux, Tribler, Vuze (formerly Azureus), TorrentVolve and BitTyrant (all of these are IPv6 torrent apps).
 So if your voice over IP network is suffering from performance issues, it could be caused by the IPv6 traffic consuming bandwidth, and there is absolutely nothing in the QoS settings controlling that traffic.
 From a security standpoint, this is another problem that can be exploited to the point where denial of service to IPv4 traffic can occur.